Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 Hazardous Bodily Fluids

-Other bodily fluids such as urine and faeces are equally hazardous.
-These can harbour bacteria like E. coli and pathogens, including Salmonella, known for their resilience on surfaces and potential for long-term contamination.
+Other bodily fluids, such as urine and faeces, are equally hazardous.
+These can harbour bacteria like E. coli and pathogens, including Salmonella, which are known for their resilience on surfaces and potential for long-term contamination.

 Cleaners must employ meticulous cleaning techniques to thoroughly sanitise the area and eliminate these health hazards.